GeoAI Arctic Mapping Challenge

 GeoAI Arctic Mapping Challenge Dataset

 The GeoAI Arctic Mapping Challenge dataset builds upon Yang et al. (2023) and focuses on detecting and mapping retrogressive thaw slumps (RTS)—landscape disturbances caused by permafrost thaw.
-For this competition, we extend and reformat the dataset into an instance segmentation benchmark, enabling participants to train models that can better delineate individual RTS features across diverse Arctic regions.
+Originally, Yang et al. provided semantic segmentation masks (binary labels of RTS vs. non-RTS).
+For this competition, we extend and reformat the dataset into an instance segmentation benchmark, where each RTS feature is labeled individually.
+This conversion allows participants to train models that can delineate RTS boundaries more precisely and evaluate performance at the feature level rather than only pixel-wise.

 Why it matters: RTS are sensitive indicators of permafrost thaw, which releases greenhouse gases and alters Arctic landscapes.
 By leveraging AI, we aim to accelerate RTS detection and improve understanding of climate-driven change.